Rachelnk/PasswordLocker/README.md

 # Quotes

 ## Description
-##### This application is a python application that is run the terminal that manages login and signup credentials i.e username and password for each account.
+##### This is a python application that runs in the terminal that manages login and signup credentials i.e username and password for user's account.
 It also stores the passwords and generates a unique password for a user.
 The users also have the option to generate new passwords by themselves.

 ## Authors
 #### Rachel Kiarie